anvilsecure/azure-sphere-re/tools/anvil_azure_sphere_test_app/README.md

 # Anvil Azure Sphere Test App

 This is a testing app we built, mainly to launch a busybox shell bound on port 4444.
-But also contains a few other commands that we built to asses the RE and exploration process.
+It also contains a few other commands that we built to asses the RE and exploration process.

 # Building